a-rahimi/procams/procams/index.md

 PROCAMs fall in similar pitfalls as any other technology projects:

-1. Forgetting what Problem you're solving for your customer, and whether they're willing to pay you for it.
-"Once they get a taste of our technology, they'll be begging us for it".
+1. Forgetting what problem you're solving for your customer, and whether they're willing to pay you for it.
+This is a dodge: "Once they get a taste of our technology, they'll be begging us for it".
 Especially with PROCAMs, this particular leap of faith tends to end badly.

 2. The competition from phones and tablets is stiff.
-If a tablet can get the job done even partially adequately, a PROCAM will likley lose.
+If a tablet can get the job done even partially adequately, a PROCAM will likely lose.
 Instead of picking a head-on fight with a entrenched incumbent, compete in a market it cannot currently serve.

 3. Mind the inherent limitations of the technology.
 Projected images have lower fidelity than an image displayed on an OLED or LCD panel.
-This is partly due to limitations inherent to projection.
+This is partly due to inherent limitations of projection.
 No amount of research and development can bridge this gap.
 The pitfall is to fall in love with your technology and discount its limitations.

-I'll belabor each of these in more detail below.
+I'll elaborate on each of these in more detail below.

 ### What problem will you solve for your customers, and are they willing to pay for it?

-The pitfall is to focus on how the technology works and what makes it cool, and delaying solving problems for a real customer.
+The pitfall is to focus on how the technology works and what makes it cool, and to delay solving problems for a real customer.
 This is a subtle pitfall.
 Everyone believes they're solving a problem for a real customer.
 The subtlety of the trap is what we really mean by a "real customer", their "problem", and what it means to "solve" it.